-Jussi Adler-Olsen is Denmark’s premier crime writer.
+Jussi Adler-Olsen, the author behind The Keeper of Lost Causes, is Denmark’s premier crime writer.
 His books routinely top the bestseller lists in northern Europe, and he’s won several Nordic crime-writing awards, including the Glass Key Award-also won by Henning Mankell, Stieg Larsson, and Jo Nesbo.
 His first novels in the crime-thriller series about Department Q in 2007.
 His latest book, Journal 64, was published in 2010.
 So far, Adler-Olsen’s novels have been sold in 25 countries.

 The Keeper of Lost Causes is the first installment of Adler- Olsen’s Department Q series, features the deeply flawed chief detective Carl MØrck, who used to be a good homicide detective-one of Copenhagen’s best.
 Then a bullet almost took his life.
 Two of his colleagues weren’t so lucky, and Carl, who didn’t draw his weapon, blames himself.
 So a promotion is the last thing Carl expects.